developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

 In the above, we initialized the corresponding provider, this is the required step for Terraform.

-Lets apply our desired state.
+Let's apply our desired state.
 ```bash
 $ terraform apply -auto-approve
 Found existing alias for "terraform".
 You should use: "tf"